 Are you eligible for an electricity concession in Tasmania?

-The Tasmanian government has a number of different concessions in place to help in-need and low-income households deal with the cost of electricity.
+The Tasmanian Government has several concessions available to help in-need and low-income households deal with costly electricity bills.

-The most common rebate is the annual electricity concession, which provides eligible card holders with a daily discount measured in cents.
-As the Tasmania government explained, you can currently access up to 128 cents per day, though this amount could change in the future.
+The most common rebate is the annual electricity concession, which provides eligible cardholders with a daily discount of $1.5746.5

 You may be eligible for this concession if you hold one of the following: